thsmi/sieve/README.md

 It is translated into French, Spanish, Russian and German.
 If you're interested in translating or localizing the extension into your language, just sign up at [crowdin](http://crowdin.net/project/sieve/invite) and start translating (Crowdin is a free collaborative translation tool).
+If you added a translation please deop a note via email or open a ticket, so that I can regenerate the localised files.

 For more details on contributing refer to the [Contributing Guidelines](https://github.com/thsmi/sieve/blob/master/CONTRIBUTING.md)